nishkarsh/android-wificonnect/README.md

 ### Upcoming
 - APIs that enables connection to any network (Open/WEP/WPA etc).
 There should be APIs that accept password in case network needs authentication.

+### Version 0.1.2
+- Added `WifiConnectionManager.abort()` method.
+This should be called when your app wants to stop scanning or connecting to WiFi.
+- The WiFi is enabled if it was disabled already.
+This happens if the broadcast that is received is `initialStickyBroadcast`, so if Wifi is disabled again by the user explicitly, `abort()` is called.
+This will remove all the listeners and the callbacks would no longer be received.

 ### Version 0.1.0
 - Initiate a scan for networks explicitly.
 If WiFi is turned off, it's turned on automatically and an attempt is made to connect to network.
 - Scenarios specific to Android L (API Level 21-22) and Android Marshmallow (API Level 23) are handled.
 In case a user wants to connect to a network that doesn't provide internet connectivity (Captive Portal), `WifiConnectionManager.setBindingEnabled(true)` can be called that would ensure that the app uses the network (to which the device would connect to when `WifiConnectionManager.connectToAvailableSSID(String SSID, ConnectionStateListener listener)` is called) to route traffic irrespective of whether it provides internet connectivity.